cossacklabs/product-docs/acra/security-controls/security-logging-and-events/_index.md

   Access to data inside database that was not meant to be accessed at all.
   These poison records can be inserted to catch situations like malicious SQL client attempting to dump the whole database.
+  AcraTranslator is also able to catch poison record decryption and perform configured action.
   [Read more about intrusion detection]({{< ref "acra/security-controls/intrusion-detection/_index.md" >}}).

 Acra can export security events to your SIEM.
 Don't hesitate to use it. **TODO: expand**